 A good pair of men’s workout trousers are essential for a successful training session.
-Imagine squatting and your trousers split, right exercise, wrong trousers.
 There’s a wide variety of gym trousers out there and it's essential to partner the right pair of workout trousers with the right workout.

 Types of Men’s Gym Trousers

-These are probably the most popular choice of gym trouser for men lifting, comfortable, warm and with a relaxed fit.
-Most people have at least one pair of sweatpants and they’ve been embedded into our workout wardrobes since school P.E lessons.
+These are probably the most popular choice of gym trouser for men: comfortable, warm, and with a relaxed fit.
+Most people have at least one pair of sweatpants and they’ve been embedded into our workout wardrobes since school gym lessons.
 Sweatpants have earned their popularity through superior comfort, made with cotton which is highly breathable and doesn’t chafe.
-It does however absorb moisture and can take ages to dry, so it's not ideal for sweaty sessions.
+It does however absorb moisture and can take a long time to dry, so it's not ideal for sweaty cardio sessions.

-Running tights are most commonly made with a synthetic blend of materials, to protect against wind chill, provide warmth, wick sweat and prevent chafing and rashes.
+Mens running tights are most commonly made with a synthetic blend of materials to protect against wind chill, provide warmth, wick sweat, and prevent chafing and rashes.
 These technical tights often offer performance-enhancing properties such as reflective strips, compression, and mesh panelling.

 Compression trousers support your muscles with a tight fit, however the jury's out on the multitude of other benefits compression clothing claims.
-Compression clothing has been linked to reduced swelling, reduced DOMS (delayed onset muscle soreness) , the ability to squeeze blood back to the heart to prevent fatigue, reduce the risk of deep vein thrombosis and even stabilise the knees to reduce the risk of injury.
+Compression clothing has been linked to reduced swelling, reducing DOMS (delayed onset muscle soreness) , the ability to squeeze blood back to the heart to prevent fatigue, reduce the risk of deep vein thrombosis and even stabilise the knees to reduce the risk of injury.
 Although there is some evidence supporting these claims, the research is not that wide which often leads to debate around the area.

 Cargo trousers were originally designed for use by the military, so they have a very versatile style, with lots of storage space.
 Cargo trousers make great transitional trousers from work to the gym, or for the ‘all day active’ types because of their functionality.
 Designed with a snug waist and relaxed fit.
 These trousers are usually made with weather and tear resistant materials due to their use in difficult military training conditions.

 How to Fit Men's Gym Trousers for Big Legs